Japan executes three death row inmates, a first under PM Kishida -Kyodo | Law-Order

 - Japan

-Japan executed three people who were on death row on Tuesday, marking the first time the death penalty was carried out under Prime Minister Fumio Kishida's government, Kyodo news agency reported.
+Japan executed three convicts on Tuesday, marking the first time the death penalty was carried out under Prime Minister Fumio Kishida's government and the first execution in the country in nearly two years, the Kyodo news agency reported.

-It was the first time for the government to carry out the death penalty since Dec.
-26, 2019, Kyodo added.
+One of those put to death was a 65-year-old man convicted of stabbing and killing seven of his relatives in 2004, according to Kyodo.
+Capital punishment is carried out by hanging in Japan and prisoners are notified of their execution only hours before it is carried out.
+That practice has long been decried by human rights groups for the stress it puts on death-row prisoners, for whom any day could be their last.

+Two death row inmates in November launched a lawsuit against the government, demanding a change to the practice and compensation for the impact of it.
+The United States and Japan are the only industrialised democracies that still carry capital punishment and rights groups such as Amnesty International have demanded change for decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)